Hollywood Heights, Los Angeles: Notable places

 The Yamashiro Historic District (1999 Sycamore Avenue) is listed on the National Register of Historic Places and consists of nine buildings, including the Yamashiro restaurant.
 It was built between 1911 and 1914 as a residence by two brothers, Adolph and Eugene Bernheimer, and is said to be a replica of a 17th-century palace in Yamashiro Province in Japan.
 It has a 600-year-old pagoda imported from Japan.
 Many films and television shows have been filmed here, including Memoirs of a Geisha and Sayonara.
 Richard Pryor, Pernell Roberts, Joe Flynn, and Jerry Dunphy lived in apartments on the grounds.

 The Magic Castle (7001 Franklin Avenue) is a private nightclub for magicians and magic enthusiasts.
 It is the premier venue for magic in the United States and is the clubhouse for the Academy of Magical Arts.
 Originally constructed in 1909 as a châteauesque mansion for banker, real estate developer, and philanthropist Rollin B. Lane, it is a Los Angeles Historic-Cultural Monument.

 Highland-Camrose Bungalow Village (2103 N. Highland Avenue) is on the National Register of Historic Places.
-The Eagles' Don Henley and Bernie Leadon wrote "Witchy Woman" in a bungalow here shared by Linda Ronstadt and J. D. Souther.
+The Eagles' Don Henley and Bernie Leadon wrote "Witchy Woman" in a bungalow here shared by Linda Ronstadt and JD Souther.

 The Villa Bonita (1817 Hillcrest Road) is a Spanish Colonial Revival-style apartment building designed by architect Frank Webster and built in 1929.
 It is on the National Register of Historic Places.
 Residents have included Errol Flynn, Francis Ford Coppola, Emma Dunn, Lois Collier, Ethelind Terry, Sarah Marshall, Carl Held, Billy Wirth, and Jim Thompson.

 Hollywood United Methodist Church (6817 Franklin Avenue) was designed by Thomas P. Barber and built from 1927 to 1930.
 It is a Los Angeles Historic-Cultural Monument.
 It is built on land that includes the location of William C. deMille and daughter Agnes de Mille's first home in Hollywood.